Butler Snow Pro Bono

 Butler Snow’s pro bono program is a firm-wide commitment to the public good.
-We perform pro bono legal services in litigation and non-litigation matters, to individuals and non-profit organizations, and to directly benefit the communities where our attorneys live and work.
+We perform pro bono legal services in litigation and non-litigation matters for individuals and non-profit organizations to directly benefit the communities where our attorneys live and work.

 Our firm culture promotes collaboration to provide the exact experience each pro bono client needs.
 While our lawyers are encouraged to match their pro bono participation with their interests, we require and expect every pro bono matter to be performed with the same professional standards applicable for all paying client matters.

 Why Pro Bono?

 Attorneys from across our footprint recently sat down to discuss why pro bono work is important to them and the firm, as well as meaningful experiences they’ve had while providing legal assistance to a pro bono client.
 See what they had to say here:

 Patricia “Patti” Gandy serves as the firm’s Pro Bono Counsel.
 Patti is responsible for managing and coordinating our efforts, as well as the day-to-day operations of our pro bono program.
 In her role, Patti meets with Butler Snow’s attorneys to help and encourage them in their pro bono efforts and to proactively offer our service to non-profit organizations within our communities.

 Prior to returning to Butler Snow as Pro Bono Counsel, Gandy served as the founding director of the Mission First Legal Aid Office, established by Mississippi College School of Law and Mission First, Inc. There, Gandy and her team provided civil legal services to qualified residents of Hinds, Madison and Rankin counties.
 The Mission First Legal Aid Office works with more than 300 volunteer attorneys to serve approximately 1,200 Mississippians per year.
 Gandy previously served as an attorney in Butler Snow’s litigation department from 1998 through 2006.